TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-plugins/major-differences-between-library-versions.md

 ### Configuring a display using the AdaColorGfxMenuConfig structure

 For users that are not able to move beyond tcMenu 1.7, the below documentation is left in place.
-For 2.0 see the [theme, grids and properties docs]({{< relref "rendering-with-themes-icons-grids.md" >}}).
+For 2.0 see the [theme, grids and properties docs](${relRef("rendering-with-themes-icons-grids.md")}).

 Should you need to change the drawing settings such as font, spacing and colors to suit your display.
 For Adafruit_GFX this is the configuration type, if you leave the config field blank, the generator will provide a default with name `gfxConfig`.

     AdaColorGfxMenuConfig gfxConfig;

 It is probable that you'll either want to completely override, or make some small adjustments to the graphics configuration.
-[See the graphical configuration section in this rendering guide.]({{< relref "rendering-with-tcmenu-LCD-TFT-OLED.md">}})
+[See the graphical configuration section in this rendering guide.](${relRef("rendering-with-tcmenu-LCD-TFT-OLED.md")})

 When you don't choose a graphics configuration by leaving the property blank, the code generator will use a default one on your behalf, by adding it to your `<project>_menu.cpp` file: